pedrosanta/html-base/README.md

 Clone the repository and make sure to clean/delete the `.git` folder.

-Install the development workflow dependencies with a `npm install` and use the following tasks to build, run and deploy your project/site.
+Install the development workflow dependencies with a `npm install` and use the following tasks to build, develop and deploy your project/site.

 ## Grunt tasks